piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 ##### Risk monitoring policies

 The base information for analyzing the real estate portfolios is updated monthly.
-The tools used include the socalled “watch-list”, which is updated monthly with the progress of each client under watch, and the different strategic plans for management of special groups.
+The tools used include the so-called “watch-list”, which is updated monthly with the progress of each client under watch, and the different strategic plans for management of special groups.
 There are plans that involve an intensification of the review of the portfolio for financing land, while, in the case of ongoing promotions, they are classified based on the rate of progress of the projects.

 These actions have enabled BBVA to identify possible impairment situations, by always keeping an eye on BBVA’s position with each customer (whether or not as first creditor).
 In this regard, key aspects include management of the risk policy to be followed with each customer, contract review, deadline extension, improved collateral, rate review (repricing) and asset purchase.